 For rapid prototyping experiments, dedicated hardware will be used.
-Besides a high-performance microprocessor, there are means available for communication and I/O. For example, in the ETAS ES1000 family the above mentioned means are available as VME boards and communication is done via a VME bus.
+Besides a high-performance microprocessor, there are means available for communication and I/O.

 From a certain point of view, a rapid prototyping system represents a reconfigurable embedded system.
 In particular, the communication and I/O hardware facilities need basic software modules as glue between the hardware and the control algorithm.
 These basic software modules are configurable.
-In ASCET, all basic software modules for the communication and I/O are represented in a hardware configuration component or a dedicated ASCET module, the so-called realtime-I/O module (see the ASCET-RP user's guide for further information).
+In ASCET, all basic software modules for the communication and I/O are represented in a hardware configuration component (see the ASCET-RP user guide for further information).
 For example, there will be a process reading signals from the CAN buffer and providing the signals as send messages.
 This process will be scheduled in an operating system task.
-The signal name as well as the CAN-frame ID can be configured in an editor before.
+The signal name as well as the CAN-frame ID can be configured in an editor.

-If a control algorithm shall be tested on an ETAS rapid prototyping system, the realtime-I/O code has to be generated from the configuration parameters.
-It is represented as hardware configuration component or a generic ASCET C module and has to be attached to the other real-time components, i.e. ASCET modules, to form a running rapid prototyping control algorithm.
+If a control algorithm shall be tested on an ETAS rapid prototyping system, the real-time-I/O code has to be generated from the configuration parameters given in the hardware configuration component.
+This component has to be attached to the other real-time components, i.e. ASCET modules, to form a running rapid prototyping control algorithm.

-Projects for Rapid Prototyping
+3.1.2.2 Projects for Rapid Prototyping

-A project for rapid prototyping does not contain a plant-model represented by continuous time blocks.
-Instead, it contains a real-time I/O configuration in the shape of a dedicated hardware configuration component or a real-time I/O module.
+A project for rapid prototyping does not contain a plant model represented by continuous time blocks.
+Instead, it contains a real-time I/O configuration in the shape of a dedicated hardware configuration component.
 This real-time I/O configuration is configured for the rapid prototyping project.
 On the model level, the real-time I/O configuration communicates with the control algorithm modules via messages.
 Depending on the real-time I/O configuration, there are several processes to be hooked to an operating system task.

-3.1.3 Implementation and ECU Integration of Control Algorithms
+3.1.3 Implementation and ECU Integration of Control Algorithms point unit.

-After the rapid-prototyping step, the control algorithm is valid for use in the vehicle.
-The code that was generated for rapid prototyping systems relied on the special features of the processing board, such as RAM resources and the floating point unit.
 To make the control algorithm executable under limited memory and computational resources, the model of the control algorithm has to be re-engineered.
-For example, computation formulas are transformed from floating point to fixed point control algorithms, and efficiency, scalability, modularity and other concerns are addressed.
+For example, computation formulas are transformed from floating-point to fixed-point control algorithms, and efficiency, scalability, modularity and other concerns are addressed.
 The adapted design can be automatically transformed to production code in a code generation step.